Gabe Pruitt: 2005–2006

-He scored 30 points on 11-for-18 shooting (5-11 from three-point range) in a near-victory against Arizona State on January 5 (at 66-65).
+He scored 30 points on 11-for-18 shooting (5-11 from three-point range) in a near-victory against Arizona State on January 5 (at 66–65).
 Pruitt scored six three-pointers and made all of his 21 points in the second half of an 86–77 loss vs. Washington on the twelfth.
 He marked 30 points again on an 8–12 shooting (6 three-pointers made) in an 84–78 win on January 28.
 Pruitt became the ninth Trojan to score 30 or more points in three games or more in the same season and the first since Harold Miner in 1992 (who did this 11 times).
 He tallied a career-high seven steals and a game-high 25 points in a 77–70 win over Arizona on February 2.
 Then he missed several games from February 9 to February 25 after he suffered a tibial plateau fracture in his left knee.
 His return to action was on March 2, playing in USC's final three games.
 However, he only marked 29.3 percent of his shots (12-for-41).
 He ranked second in the Pac-10 in steals with 55 (2.2 per game).
 His 111 steals are among the tops of the Pac-10.
 Making 94 of his 117 (80.3 percent) free-throw attempts, he ranked tenth in the conference and earned the Joe Barbato Award for the best free-throw percentage on the Trojans at the team awards dinner.

-During the end of the 2005-2006 season, Pruitt gained slight media attention after he was the victim of a Catfishing scam in which a Cal student later revealed to be named Steven Kenyon pretended to be a female UCLA student named Victoria.
+During the end of the 2005–2006 season, Pruitt gained minor media attention after he was the victim of a catfishing scam in which a Cal student later revealed to be named Steven Kenyon pretended to be a female UCLA student named Victoria.
 Victoria messaged Pruitt on AIM and the two chatted flirtatiously and planned a date after Pruitt's game against Cal.
 During the game, several students in the student section for Cal having been in on the gig, chanted taunts at Pruitt.
-Things such as "Call Gabe" and "Victoria!
+Phrases such as "Call Gabe" and "Victoria!
 Victoria!" were chanted by hundred of students in the audience.
 Kenyon later commented that the entire ordeal was to give Cal a competitive advantage by throwing Pruitt off his feet.